Amazon Prime Music vs. Other Streaming Services: How Do They Compare?

 Additionally, the Premium Family plan gives up to six family members on-demand music.
 Test the options out with a 30-day trial for Plus or a 60-day trial for the Premium plans.

 Premium offers the same perks, as well as the ability to listen offline and play on demand.
 Student and Military Premium plans also exist with 60-day trials, and are $4.99 and $7.99 per month, respectively.

 Spotify Premium: Download music to listen to anywhere, enjoy no ad interruptions, play any song, and take advantage of unlimited skips.
-Plus, you can get three months of the service for 99 cents, and if you're on the student plan, it comes with Hulu and Showtime.
+Students can enjoy a 3-month trial and that plan also comes with Hulu and Showtime.

 TIDAL: You can choose from the highest amount of plans we've seen with TIDAL.

-The Premium, Student Premium, and Family Premium plans match competitors' offerings and prices, but TIDAL goes a step further and provides discounts to military members, as well as HiFi plans.
+The Premium, Student Premium, and Family Premium plans match competitors' offerings and prices, but TIDAL goes a step further and provides discounts to military members and first responders, as well as HiFi plans.
 The latter offer lossless sound quality.

 YouTube Music Premium: This is the service replacing Google Play Music.
 Try it free for at least a month, and afterwards choose from a student, individual, or family plan.
 Prices are comparable to others in the industry, and you get ad-free and offline listening.
 The service is available on mobile and desktop.